 \section{Introduction}

 The supersymmetric (SUSY) gauge theories on (Euclidean) curved spaces have been investigated very intensively recently.
 A motivation for studying these is the possibility of the exact computations of the partition function and some BPS operators.
-These can be done by the localization technique in field theory developed by \cite{Nekrasov} \cite{Pestun}.
-The work of \cite{Pestun}, where the $N=2$ SUSY gauge theory on $S^4$ was considered, have been generalized to other geometry \cite{Kim2}-\cite{HH}.
+These can be done by the localization technique in field theories developed by \cite{Nekrasov} \cite{Pestun}.
+The work of \cite{Pestun}, where the $N=2$ SUSY gauge theory on $S^4$ was considered, has been generalized to other geometries \cite{Kim2}-\cite{HH}.
 One of the interesting applications of these is the computation of the $N^{\frac{3}{2}}$ scaling of the partition function of the ABJM model \cite{Marino}.

 Especially, the applications of the localization technique to the 5D gauge theory on curved space will be important for studying the still mysterious M5-branes.
-Indeed, in the paper \cite{HST} the 5d Supersymmetric gauge theories on $S^5$ was constructed and some interesting results have bee obtained for the theories \cite{Ka,SK}.
+Indeed, in the paper \cite{HST} the 5d supersymmetric gauge theories on $S^5$ was constructed and some interesting results have bee obtained for the theories \cite{Ka,SK}.
 Since compactifications of the M5-branes give varieties of lower dimensional interesting theories, it will be important to extend the construction of the SUSY gauge theory on $S^5$ to other spaces for studying the M5-branes.